Frequently asked questions

 Please note that on occasion our itinerary may need to change due to weather conditions.
 We do try to keep changes to a minimum and your guide and skipper will keep you up to date with any planned changes whilst on your trip.

 - What about accommodation?

-We have five rooms aboard the Lady Eugenie.
-Two rooms have one double bed, and three have two single beds.
+We have four guest rooms aboard the Lady Eugenie.
+Two rooms have one double bed, and two have two single beds.
 We will do our best to accommodate your room request; however, due to space limitations we cannot guarantee a specific room type will be available.

 - How many guests will be on my trip?